 Send Campaign to selected Segment

-One of the most straight and forward solutions is to save the content of your Welcome sequence as a template and use it in the Email Campaign design.
+One of the most straightforward solutions is to save the content of your Welcome sequence as a template and use it in the Email Campaign design.
 You can also launch an SMS or Push Notifications Campaign to send your Welcome invitation.

 Re-trigger the flow by pushing contacts to the Segment

-If your Welcome sequence has a complicated set-up with multiple messages, Splits, and A/B testing, the best solution is to change the trigger to the Segment-based one and push your contacts to the Segment.
+If your Welcome sequence has a complicated setup with multiple messages, Splits, and A/B testing, the best solution is to change the trigger to the Segment-based one and push your contacts to the Segment.
 Check the video to understand how to do this.

-💬 Find the instruction on how you can trigger the flow for contacts that are added to the Segment already.
+💬 Find instructions on how you can trigger the flow for contacts that are added to the Segment already.